 Boulder Valley: The Humane Society of the Boulder Valley's CARE program provides medical care and spay/neuter surgeries at a discount to low-income clients.
 Call 303-442-4030, ext 680.

-Colorado Springs: Harley's Hope Foundation provides financial assistance with major/emergency/specialty veterinary care, financial assistance with behavioral training, short-term for care for animals living with temporarily incapacitated pet parents, and other services.
+Colorado Springs: Harley's Hope Foundation provides financial assistance with major/emergency/specialty veterinary care, financial assistance with behavioral training, short-term care for animals living with temporarily incapacitated pet parents, and other services.

 The Magic Bullet Fund provides financial assistance for tumor removal and certain types of chemotherapy for lymphoma.